 This preparation method gives Tandoori chicken a rich flavor profile.
 It combines spicy flavors with a slightly acidic touch and smoky notes.
 The level of heat can vary, but usually, it’s moderately spicy.

 The best pairing for Tandoori chicken is a light- to medium-bodied red wine with intense fruit aromas.
 Pinot Noir is an excellent choice.
 The same goes for Grenache or Grenache-based blends.
 Think of GSM wines (Grenache/Syrah/Mourvèdre) from the Cótes du Rhône region in France.
 Finally, you can try a Nero d’Avola wine from Southern Italy.

 Madras Curry and Wine

 Although the spiciness can vary, Madras Curry typically is on the hotter end of the range.
-Besides, it features various flavors, including sweet, savory, earthy, and sour aromas.
-As a tomato-based dish, it also has a good level of acidity, and the roasting of ingredients results in toasty notes.
+Besides, it features sweet, savory, earthy, and sour aromas.
+As a tomato-based dish, it also has a good level of acidity, and the roasted herbs contribute toasty notes.

-You can pair the bold and savory meal with a complex flavor profile like Madras Curry with red wine.
+Madras Curry is a savory meal with a complex flavor profile.
+This type of curry pairs very well with red wine.
 It should be a low-tannin wine, though, so the tannins don’t clash with the tomatoes’ acidity.
 Grenache wines from France or Spain (where it’s called Garnacha) are a good choice.
 Especially Grenache-dominated blends from the Châteauneuf-du-Pape appellation in the Rhône region are excellent matches.
 They are not too high in tannins but feature intense aromas of red and black fruits that complement the curry’s flavor profile superbly.